icopy-site/awesome-cn/docs/awesome/GoBooks.md

 <img src="https://go101.org/article/res/101-front-cover-1400x.jpg" width="120px"/>

- Go 101 是一本专注于 Go 语法/语义和各种运行时相关事物的书（Go 1.17-pre ready），并试图帮助 gophers 深入和透彻地理解 Go. 本书还收集了很多 Go 和 in Go 编程的细节. 希望本书对初学者和有经验的 Go 程序员都有帮助.
+Go 101 is a book focusing on Go syntax/semantics and all kinds of runtime related things (Go 1.17-pre ready) and tries to help gophers gain a deep and thorough understanding of Go.
+This book also collects many details of Go and in Go programming.
+It is expected that this book is helpful for both beginner and experienced Go programmers.

 ### [Go, from the beginning](https://leanpub.com/go-from-the-beginning) *Free*
 <img src="https://d2sofvawe08yqg.cloudfront.net/go-from-the-beginning/s_hero?1651955611" width="120px">